The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Experiment

 \item \textbf{Effectiveness of Fusion and MSG Loss.} Both the fusion network and $\mathcal{L}_{MSG}$ improve the semantic representation quality.
 The improved SID embeddings lead to better performance on Tail items, demonstrating the importance of learning adaptive and robust multi-granular semantics.

 \item \textbf{Role of Cross-branch Interaction.} Removing the MCA module results in a notable performance degradation on Head items.
-This confirms that cross-branch information transfer is essential, as it enables the HID branch to selectively absorb beneficial multi-granular semantic information without losing identifier uniqueness.
+This confirms that cross-branch information transfer is essential, as it enables the HID branch to selectively absorb beneficial multi-granular semantics without losing identifier uniqueness.

-\item \textbf{Importance of Code-guided Alignment.} The removal of $\mathcal{L}_{CA}$ causes declines across both Head and Tail groups, indicating that our alignment strategy effectively facilitates accurate and noise-resistant collaborative information sharing among semantically related items.
+\item \textbf{Importance of Code-guided Alignment.} The removal of $\mathcal{L}_{CA}$ results in declines across both groups, indicating that our alignment strategy effectively facilitates accurate, noise-resistant collaborative information sharing among semantically related items. \end{itemize}